psu13/mutable-hakyll/posts/yoneda-speedrun.md

 $A, B \in \mathbf{C}$.

-For the rest of this note we will only deal with locally small categories, since in the setup for the lemma, we are given a category $\mathbf{C}$ that is locally small.
+For the rest of this note we will only deal with locally small categories because in the setup for the lemma we are given a category $\mathbf{C}$ that is locally small.

 Finally, one more notion that we'll need later is the idea of an